-by Tom Roeder on August 18, 2014 in Gaming Peripherals, Keyboards/Mice
+by Tom Roeder on August 18, 2014 in Peripherals

 At this point, it’s hard to believe that EVGA was once known only for its graphics cards.
 Today, the company also produces motherboards, power supplies, cases, and even some accessories.
 Oh – and peripherals, such as the TORQ X10 gaming mouse, which we’ve given a good test over the past month.
 Read on to learn how it fared.

 The software for the mouse, appropriately dubbed “unleash”, is very pleasing to the eye – modern, clean lines with pleasing color contrasts.
 I wish the software was as intuitive as it was nice looking.
 The only snags I came across with the software were button assignments – it was more difficult than it should be.
 Once again, I cannot fault the mouse too harshly here as this is something that you might do a couple of times.